Communism in Colombia: History

 In the early 20th century, Colombia was linked to the international economy through its mass exportation of coffee, minerals, fruits, and even oil.
-Such exportations paired with importation of European goods, international loans, and the presence of international companies, such as the United Fruit Company and Tropical Oil Company, created a booming Colombian economy.
+These exports, paired with the importation of European goods, international loans, and the presence of international companies such as the United Fruit Company and Tropical Oil Company, created a booming Colombian economy.

 However, Colombian society still consisted mainly of poor laborers living in rural, undeveloped land.
-Further burdening the booming nation, was a history of civil wars and political corruption which pit the liberal and conservative factions of Colombian governance against one another to the detriment of the public.
+Further burdening the booming nation was a history of civil wars and political corruption, which pitted the liberal and conservative factions of Colombian governance against one.
 This set the stage for a laborer uprising inspired by the Russian October Revolution.